XiWen0627/ExploringTimeSeriesDataWithPython/README.md

 We will utilize several Python packages to model time dependence and explore the characteristics of example data: *Statsmodels*, *Matplotlib*, *Seaborn*, and *Pandas Plotting*.
 The code examples in this notebook utilize each of these packages.

-For this lesson we will be working with two time series datasets.The first dataset describes [the GDP differences of America and Australia across 126 periods](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD?end=2009&locations=AU-XU&start=1960), while the second dataset depicts [the minimum daily temperature over a span of 10 years in Melbourne](https://www.kaggle.com/datasets/samfaraday/daily-minimum-temperatures-in-me). **The ultimate goal is to understand the time dependency of target variables, enabling accurate predictions of their future trends.**
+For this lesson we will be working with two time series datasets.The first dataset describes [the GDP fluctuations of America and Australia across 126 periods](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD?end=2009&locations=AU-XU&start=1960), while the second dataset depicts [the minimum daily temperature over a span of 10 years in Melbourne](https://www.kaggle.com/datasets/samfaraday/daily-minimum-temperatures-in-me). **The ultimate goal is to understand the time dependency of target variables, enabling accurate predictions of their future trends.**

 ## Outline
 **1. The nature of time series data**